Green light for casinos offers jackpot to Japanese companies | The Japan Times

 Gaming: Sega Sammy Holdings Inc., widely known for its video games, has a business selling gaming machines.
 It’s also one of the few Japanese companies with experience running a casino — South Korea’s Paradise City.
 “We’ll be speaking with localities seriously about what kind of IR (integrated resort) they want to build and propose a plan that will best highlight the charms of the regions,” Chief Operating Officer Haruki Satomi said.

-Konami Holdings Corp., a supplier of slot and gaming machines, has set up a committee to explore its stake in Japan casinos.
-It holds more than 400 gaming licenses in North America, Australia, Singapore and South Africa.
+Konami Holdings Corp., a supplier of slot and gaming machines, has set up a panel to explore its stake in Japan casinos.
+It holds over 400 gaming licenses in North America, Australia, Singapore and South Africa.

-Tourism: Travel agency HIS Co. has been active in trying to attract an operator to build a casino as part of its Nagasaki theme park Huis Ten Bosch, which recreates a Dutch town.
+Tourism: Travel agency HIS Co. has been actively trying to attract a firm to build a casino as part of its Nagasaki theme park Huis Ten Bosch, which recreates a Dutch town.
 “We are working on it with the prefecture and the city,” a theme park spokeswoman said.

-Construction: The construction giant Obayashi Corp. created a project team in May to participate in the building of a casino resort in the Osaka area.
+Construction: Obayashi Corp. created a project team in May to participate in the building of a casino resort in the Osaka area.
 “We want to cooperate in making IRs a reality in Japan and offer our company’s expertise,” spokesman Junichi Ichikawa said.

-Other large Japanese companies that could play a role include Taisei Corp., Shimizu Corp. and Kajima Corp.
-A spokesman said Kajima would keep a close watch on any construction opportunities.
+Other major contractors that could play a role include Taisei Corp., Shimizu Corp. and Kajima Corp.

-Infrastructure and Transit: Orix Corp., the financial-services company that operates hotels, parking garages as well as one of Osaka’s airport concessions, is seen as a contender for an Osaka resort.
-SMBC Nikko analysts cite the company’s expertise in property management and financing as strengths.
-An Orix spokesman said the company hasn’t made any decisions yet.
+Infrastructure and transit: Orix Corp., the financial-services firm that operates hotels, parking garages as well as one of Osaka’s airport concessions, is seen as a contender for an Osaka resort.
+SMBC Nikko analysts cite its expertise in property management and financing as strengths.
+An Orix spokesman said no decisions had been made yet.

 Transit companies operating in locations that win licenses should benefit.
 The selection of Yokohama would make Keikyu Corp. a winner.
 “We expect it could help boost the value of our railway line as it could increase the need for residences,” a spokesman said.